 The idea for organizing the Bosnian-Herzegovinian Film Festival was first conceived in 2002 among film enthusiasts from the Bosnian-Herzegovinian diaspora in San Francisco and New York City.
-The late Benjamin Filipović, an award winning film director, professor at the Academy of Performing Arts in Sarajevo, and president of the Association of Filmmakers of Bosnia and Herzegovina, provided the inspiration for the first film festival.
+The late Benjamin Filipović, an award-winning film director, professor at the Academy of Performing Arts in Sarajevo, and president of the Association of Filmmakers of Bosnia and Herzegovina, inspired the first film festival.

 In 2003, BHFF was held at the Two Boots Pioneer Theatre.
 The following year, BHFF moved to larger premises at the Anthology Film Archives, known as an international center for the preservation, study, and exhibition of film and video.
 In 2007, BHFF relocated to Tribeca Cinemas, one of New York City's highly regarded film institutions.
 2020, we organized 1st virtual BHFF NY.

 19th Annual BHFF